diraniyoussef/arduino/battery-Refrigerator_Project/webserver/readme.txt

-webserver_mdns is a working server using http://www.refrigerator.local webserver_mdns is an enhancement :
+webserver_mdns is a working server using http://www.refrigerator.local webserver_mdns1 is an enhancement :
-	use char array instead of String
+	use a class containing char array instead of String